-Growing a family business: 5 ways to test your business model
+Advice for family businesses: 5 ways to test your business model

-The backbone of the UK economy is primarily made up of family-owned businesses.
+The backbone of the UK economy is primarily made up of a family business organisations.
 More than 88 percent of UK private companies are in fact family businesses and are recognised around the world for their innovation and vision.
 Alexander & Co provides expert advice for family businesses to a wide range of businesses, nationwide.

 However, just because it is a family-owned business does not mean that they don’t have the same concerns as public companies.

 As well as the main concerns such as strategic planning, navigating the business through the financial red tape, tax compliance, competition, and growth; family businesses must also include within the business model the unique needs of the family.
-Succession, financial planning, tax structuring and legal matters all add to the complicated business model and strategy for family businesses.
+Succession, financial planning, tax structuring and legal matters all add to the complicated business model and strategy to consider, meaning obtaining expert family business advice is critical.

 A family business model is unique in that the family and interests of the business are so closely linked to one another.
 When growing a family business, it can be difficult to bring together both the business and family interests in order to avoid fall outs or stagnation due to differences of opinions.

 Whether you’re thinking about starting a family business or want to improve your current family business model, read on to find out what makes a family business successful and look to obtain expert advice for family businesses.

 1. Do not mix your family and business life